The Veterans' Review Board (VRB) is an independent tribunal that exists to review:

 - 12 March 2014 - A number of significant changes to Australia's privacy laws commenced.
 Under the new laws it will be easier for Australians to:

-- request access to request access to their personal information held by an organisation or agency
+- request access to their personal information held by an organisation or agency

 - request a correction to their personal information held by an organisation or agency